OpenSDN-io/docs/tungsten-fabric-installation-and-upgrade-guide/upgrade-tf-ansible-deployer.rst

 .. _AnsibleZIU:

-Upgrading Tungsten Fabric using TF-ansible Deployer
+Upgrading OpenSDN using OpenSDN-ansible Deployer
 ===================================================

 :date: 2021-01-19

 .. note::

-   This procedure can be used for Tungsten Fabric upgrades to Tungsten Fabric Release 2003 or earlier.
+   This procedure can be used for OpenSDN upgrades to OpenSDN Release 2003 or earlier.

-If you are upgrading to Tungsten Fabric Release 2005 or later using the Ansible deployer, see :ref:`How to Perform a Zero Impact Tungsten Fabric Upgrade using the Ansible Deployer <AnsibleZIU>`.
+If you are upgrading to OpenSDN Release 2005 or later using the Ansible deployer, see :ref:`How to Perform a Zero Impact OpenSDN Upgrade using the Ansible Deployer <AnsibleZIU>`.

-Use the following procedure to upgrade Tungsten Fabric using TF-ansible deployer.
+Use the following procedure to upgrade OpenSDN using OpenSDN-ansible deployer.

-The procedure supports incremental model and you can use it to upgrade from Tungsten Fabric Release ``N-1`` to ``N``.
+The procedure supports incremental model and you can use it to upgrade from OpenSDN Release ``N-1`` to ``N``.

 Take snapshots of your current configurations before you proceed with the upgrade process.
-For details, refer to :ref:`How to Backup and Restore TF databases in JSON Format`.
+For details, refer to :ref:`How to Backup and Restore OpenSDN databases in JSON Format`.

 1. Navigate to the directory where the ``contrail-ansible-deployer-<xxxx>.<NN>.tgz`` was untarred.

-   *Example using Tungsten Fabric Release 2003*:
+   *Example using OpenSDN Release 2003*:

    ``cd contrail-ansible-deployer-2003.33/contrail-ansible-deployer/config/``